John Williams facts: Movie scores, family, age and awards

 -

-3. John Williams' movies
+3. John Williams' awards

 The film composer has won five Oscars, four Golden Globes, seven BAFTAs and 25 Grammys.
 With 52 Oscar nominations, he is second only to Walt Disney as most nominated person ever.
 His first-ever Oscan win was for musical direction for Fiddler on the Roof.